Manhattan University: Manhattan University Pipes & Drums

 Manhattan University Pipes & Drums was established in 1981 by Brother Kenneth Fitzgerald, FSC with the musical assistance of Captain Robert Hogan, of the New York City Police Department Emerald Society Pipes & Drums.
 The band's members are students, faculty, and alumni of the college.

-The band marches in many local parades including the famed New York City Saint Patricks Day Parade.
+The band marches in many local parades including the famed New York City Saint Patrick's Day Parade.

 Pep Band

 Also known as the JasperBand, the Manhattan University Pep Band provides musical inspiration to get the Jasper crowds going at Men's and Women's basketball games.
 The Pep Band travels with teams to important away games to provide support away from home as well.
 In addition to performances at sporting events, the band also performs in concerts and events such as the MAAC Band Jam prior to the MAAC Basketball tournament.
 The band performs a variety of music from an expansive repertoire, ranging from Seven Nation Army by The White Stripes and You Can Call Me Al by Paul Simon, to modern day hits such as High Hopes by Panic! at the Disco and Mo Bamba by Sheck Wes.
 From 2016 to 2024, the band was directed by New York City drummer Jake Robinson.